chj259/chj259.github.io/_posts/_site/2025-11-9-Active-Directory-Intro.md

 25. **NTDS.DIT**: the heart of AD, stores all password hashes in domain, or even just cleartext

 ## Common Objects

 ### Users

 Leaf objects, considered security principals.
 Even low privileged users can access much of the environment and enumerate the entire domain/forest

 ### Contacts

 Leaf objects, but NOT security principals.
 They contain contact info for external users

 ### Printers

 Leaf objects and not security principals

 ### Computers

 Leaf objects, security principals, very important targets similar to users.
 Use NT AUTHORITY\SYSTEM account to gain access and perform enumerations

 ### Shared Folders

 Points to the folder on the specific computer where it resides.
 Follows certain access control rules.

 ### Groups

 Container object that is a security principal.
 Helps sort objects by roles, departments, etc. However, nested group membership usually leads to vulnerabilities.
 Manages *permissions*.

 ### Organizational Units

 Container that stores similar objects.
 It's sort of like a mix between a class and a container, if you set certain attributes on the OU object it gives those permissions to all objects within the OU.
 Manages *settings*.

 ### Domain

 A tree of objects, basically.
 All domains have policies, some are manual and some are automatically configured

 ### Domain Controllers

 The brains of AD, they handle authentication, authorization, and access, also enforces security policies(e.g. SDProp) and stores information about domain

 ### Sites

 Set of computers connected across subnets, they are used to help replication across DCs

 ### Built-in

 Container that holds default groups

 ### Foreign Security Principals

 Security Principals from trusted external forests, added whenever such an object is added to the current domain.
 It's more like a pointer to the actual object in the external forest.
 They're all put into a specific container called ForeignSecurityPrincipals

-## Active Directory Functionality

-### FMSO Roles
-There are 5 of these, as follows:
-1. **Schema Master**: Read/write to AD schema, which means control of which objects and attributes exist
-2. **Domain Naming Master**: Manage domain names, ensure no two domains have the same name
-3. **RID Master**: Assigns RIDs for new objects in domains and assigns blocks of RIDs to DCs, also makes sure that SIDs are unique
-4. **PDC Emulator**: The authoritative DC in the domain, in charge of auth requests, password changes, and GPOs.
-Also maintains time?
-5. **Infrastructure Master**: Translates GUIDs, SIDs, DNs between domains, helps for communication between multiple domains in the same forest

-### Trusts

-The possible kinds of trusts are parent-child, cross-link, external, tree-root, and forest.
-Trusts can be transitive (if A trusts B and B trusts C, then A trusts C) or non-transitive, as well as two-way or one-way.

-1. **Parent-Child**: Two-way transitive trust with parent domain
-2. **Cross-link**: Between two child domains for fast auth
-3. **External**: Non-transitive trust between two domains in separate forests that don't already trust each other
-4. **Tree-root**: Between root and the newest domain in the tree, usually for when you've just set up a new domain
-5. **Forest**: Transitive trust between two forest roots

-Usually, trusts are a target because they're set up improperly.
-For example, mergers and acquisitions can create unsafe bidirectional trusts between the two companies' domains.